florianwirth/PointAtMe/README.md

 ## Using the Label Tool

-You can start the tool by hitting `Play` in Unity.
+You can start the tool by hitting `Play` in Unity Editor.
 When you place your Oculus VR over your head, you can see the first point cloud of the sequence around you and might be able to recognize shapes that belong to pedestrians or cars.
 Have a look at your controllers.
 You can see them and an estimated shape of your hands is visualized.
 We added descriptions of the functionality to each button, so you don't have to keep their function in mind.
 However, we expect any annotator to remember them after a short period of labeling time.

 We separated the functionality of the Oculus Touch Controllers in a way we hope is intuitive and well structured.
 The left controller has functions related to understanding the scene.
 You can scroll through the sequence, turn the scene or fix the dummy box in your hand.
 With the right controller, you enforce the actual labeling tasks.
 You can set tracks and boxes, choose a track you would like to modify and work yourself through dialogs defining meta information about the traffic participant.